adammark/Markup.js/README.md

 ## Internationalization (i18n)

-Markup.js can help support internationalization of your UI.
+Markup.js can support internationalization of your UI.
 Here's a basic approach to creating a resource "bundle" for each target language:

 ``` javascript
 // english